Chocolate Churro Pies

-I filled these pies with a boxed pudding mix.
+I filled the churro pies with a boxed pudding mix.
 I love the chocolate fudge flavor, but you can use regular chocolate flavor as well, or any pudding flavor you like.
 If you prefer a from scratch chocolate pudding, you can use the pudding recipe from this pie.

 Simply fill each cooled churro pie shell with pudding, then drizzle with chocolate sauce and garnish with berries.
+And there you have it, Chocolate Churro Pies.
 A No Bake Cheesecake filling would be amazing in these too.

 But, then again, anything is better with a thick coating of cinnamon sugar, am I right?

-These kind of look like footballs, right?
+These Chocolate Churro Pies kind of look like footballs, right?
 I’m making them for the big game next week and piping laces down the center, like I do with my favorite brownie recipe.
 I have a thing for football shaped food, do you blame me??

 Chocolate Churro Pies

-These Chocolate Churro Pies are so easy and so fun!
+These Chocolate Churro Pies are so easy and fun to make!
 Fried tortilla bowls get drenched in cinnamon sugar and filled with chocolate pudding.
-They're crunchy and sweet and the perfect dessert for any day or a party!
+They’re crunchy and sweet and the perfect dessert for any day or a party!